-To celebrate the end of hibernation, fertility or the arrival of pilgrims, many legends are linked to February 2nd.
-For most of us it's simply the occasion to eat pancakes with impunity!
-And to prepare them, each to his own recipe, but with that, what do we drink?
-Some will tell you that there is only cider to go with a good pancake, but if this year you test the wine!
-Little tips for a delicious wine pairing ...
+Celebrating the end of hibernation, fertility or the arrival of pilgrims, many legends are linked to February 2nd.
+For most of us it is simply the occasion to eat pancakes with impunity!
+And to prepare them, everyone has his own recipe, but with that, what do we drink?
+Some people will tell you that there is only cider to go with a good pancake but if this year you test the wine!
+Little advices for a delicious wine pancake agreement...

-For a simple and effective idea, to accompany a pancake salted as well as sweet,the light wines of Provence will do very well.
+For a simple and effective idea, to accompany a savory or sweet pancake,the light wines of Provence will do very well.

-Many will go perfectly with your pancakes however some could prove to be rather disastrous.
-Indeed, not being a very strong-tasting dish, a too powerful or full-bodied wine would crush the flavours of your pancake, it would be a pity!
+Many agreements will be perfect with your pancakes however some could prove to be rather disastrous.
+Indeed, not being a very strong dish in taste, a too powerful or full-bodied wine would crush the flavors of your pancake, that would be a pity!

-Jam, chocolate, spread or sugar, the options are vast to embellish your pancakes!
+Jam, chocolate, spread or sugar, the options are vast to decorate your pancakes!

-To accompany this, a Crémant Blanc de Blancs from Domaine François Schwach can be pleasant and make the moment festive with its delicate bubbles and a crisp, biscuit-like nose with crunchy notes of Golden apples.
+To accompany this, a crémant blanc de blancs from Domaine François Schwach can be pleasant and make the moment festive with those delicate bubbles and a crispy nose like a cookie, with crunchy notes of Golden apples.

 For chocolate lovers, we recommend aBanyuls, the one from Domaine Madeloc with its hints of dried fruits, cocoa and spices will certainly convince you!
 Its mouth will surprise you by its unctuous consistency and its controlled sweetness.